nbabanov/fmi-ai-course/hw1-sliding-puzzle-nodejs/README.md

 The code should be able to solve a random sliding puzzle.

+Prerequisites: NodeJS 16+.

+Run: `npm start` in the folder to start the program.

+The implementation is in `main.ts`.

 ### Requirements
 [The game](https://appzaza.com/tile-slide-game) starts with a board consisting of blocks numbered 1 through N and one blank block represented by the number 0.
 The goal is to arrange